What is sound

 And its physical properties

 Why does “the loudness war” exists?
-Why music instruments sound differently?
+Why do musical instruments sound differently?
 What makes them sound lower and higher?

 If we get rid of the complicated words that people use to describe things, the sound is pretty simple.
 Sound is a vibration.
 That’s it.